 Where To Find Free Family Counseling

 Many religious groups and community organizations offer free family counseling as a public service.
-Unfortunately, unless they can count on the services of a licensed family and marriage counselor, the quality of counseling they provide can vary widely.
+However, unless they can count on the services of a licensed family and marriage counselor, the quality of counseling they provide can vary widely.

-When Family Counseling Is Appropriate
+When Family Counseling May Be Appropriate

-Strengthening The Family Unit
+Pro: May Strengthen The Family Unit

-Harder Without All Family Members
+Con: Can Be Harder Without All Family Members

-Helping Families Understand More About Each Other
+Pro: Can Help Families Understand More About Each Other

-Multiple Outlooks On Provided Feedback
+Con: Potential For Differing Outlooks On Provided Feedback

-The variables which impact feedback that the counselor may provide are innumerable.
-However, when all parties are open and receptive, this puts them on the path to being healthier and happier.
+The variables that impact the feedback that the counselor provides can be innumerable.
+However, when all parties are open and receptive, this can put them on the path to being healthier and happier.

 What To Keep In Mind Before Family Counseling

-It Requires Time And Consistency
+It Normally Requires Time And Consistency

-Different Issues Require Various Approaches
+Different Issues May Require Different Approaches

 There Is Nothing To Be Ashamed Of